talron23/NodeJS_query_ElasticSearch/README.md

 ![image](https://github.com/talron23/NodeJS_query_ElasticSearch/assets/108025960/98baddbd-06ef-40a1-98d4-b825be0354fb|width=80)

-Our API lisetens on port 3000 but the Load Balancer will accept only HTTPS connections and reach our backend API at port 3000.
+Our API listens on port 3000 but the Load Balancer will accept only HTTPS connections and reach our backend API at port 3000.
-Similiary to this setup, the seucrity group of our EC2 instance will need to accept only inbound rule for TCP Port 3000, coming from the ALB security group we created.
+Similarly to this setup, the security group of our EC2 instance will need to accept only inbound rule for TCP Port 3000, coming from the ALB security group we created.
 It does not need to accept HTTPS connections as it will only get requests from the ALB on port 3000.

 Move on with creating an HTTPS:443 listener, choosing the Target Group we created.